-601.1 NAME
+1.1 NAME

-The name of the corporation shall be Hawaiian Swimming LSC, Inc. (“Hawaiian Swimming”)
+The name of the corporation shall be Hawaiian Swimming LSC, Inc. (HISI).

 1.2 OBJECTIVES - The objectives and primary purpose of XXSI shall be the education, instruction and training of individuals to develop and improve their capabilities in the sport of swimming.
 XXSI shall promote swimming for the benefit of swimmers of all ages and abilities, in accordance with the standards, rules, regulations, policies and procedures of FINA, USA Swimming, and XXSI and its Articles/Certificate [select one] of Incorporation.